 5 Styles of Fireclay Tile for the Modern House

-When I first moved to San Francisco I started to notice a lot of restaurants had insanely gorgeous tile backsplashes in the kitchens and bar areas.
-It was new to me; even my husband was like, what is going on here?
-We wondered, where is this tile coming from?
-Why does it look so much better than what we were seeing all those years in Chicago and Cleveland?
-Turns out much of it was Heath Tile, which is beautiful and is the OG gorgeous tile as it was started in 1948.
+When I first moved to San Francisco, I started noticing that a lot of restaurants had insanely gorgeous tile backsplashes in their kitchens and bar areas.
+Even my husband was like, what is going on here?
+We wondered—where is this tile coming from?
+Why does it look so much better than what we were used to seeing in Chicago and Cleveland?

-But I am not here to talk about them, I want to show off Fireclay Tile.
-They have been around since 1986, so they also really know what they are doing.
-I can’t remember how I found them, but I was living in the Mission and their design studio wasn’t very far from my house so we went to check it out and were blown away.
-Not only do they have some of the most beautiful tile - the variety, the selections, and customizations are endless - the brand as a whole is approachable as a residential customer.
-They offer a simple no frills design service to help with patterns, color selections, layouts and 5 free samples sent to your house if you aren’t local.
-It really helps to see the color in your space, set them up, walk by at different times of the day to see how it looks in different light.
-This is the best example of what to expect from the design service, and this house is decked out with so much Fireclay Tile!
+That’s when I discovered Fireclay Tile.
+They’ve been around since 1986, so they really know what they’re doing.
+I can’t remember exactly how I found them, but I was living in the Mission, and their design studio wasn’t far from my house, so we went to check it out—and were blown away.
+Not only do they have some of the most beautiful tile, but the variety, selections, and customizations are endless.
+As a brand, they’re also incredibly approachable for residential customers.
+They offer a simple, no-frills design service to help with patterns, color selections, and layouts, plus they send five free samples to your house if you aren’t local.
+It really helps to see the colors in your own space, set them up, and walk by at different times of the day to see how they look in different lighting.

-By far the biggest reason I prefer Fireclay Tile is because of their transparent mission to reach zero waste manufacturing.
-They were the first tile company to become a certified B Corporation.
+But the biggest reason I prefer Fireclay Tile is their transparent mission to reach zero-waste manufacturing.
+They were the first tile company to become a certified B Corporation, which means they are actively working to minimize their environmental impact while supporting their employees.
 You can read all about it here, but here’s a great summary of why this is so awesome.
-You aren’t just buying tile with Fireclay Tile, you are supporting a company that is actively working to be good to the environment and helping every single employee who works there.
+When you buy from Fireclay, you’re not just getting beautiful tile—you’re supporting a company that’s committed to doing good.

 Fireclay Tile B Corp Equality & Sustainability Milestones